suman31122000/growthx/readme.md

 - **Backend Framework:** Node.js with Express.js
 - **Database:** MongoDB
-- **Language:** JavaScript (TypeScript optional for enhanced typing and maintainability)
+- **Language:** JavaScript
 - **Authentication:** JSON Web Tokens (JWT)
-- **File Upload:** Multer
 ---
-Assignment Submission Portal - Project Documentation Objective
-Develop a backend system for an assignment submission portal that supports Users and Admins.
-The system allows users to upload assignments and admins to accept or reject those assignments.

-Technology Stack
-Backend Framework: Node.js with Express.js
-Database: MongoDB
-Language: JavaScript (TypeScript optional for enhanced typing and maintainability)
-Authentication: JSON Web Tokens (JWT)
-File Upload: Multer

-Features
+## Features

-User Functionality:
+### User Functionality:
-User registration and login.
+- User registration and login.
-Ability to upload assignments.
+- Ability to upload assignments.

-Admin Functionality:
+### Admin Functionality:
-Admin registration and login.
+- Admin registration and login.
-View all assignments tagged to them.
+- View all assignments tagged to them.
-Accept or reject assignments with reasons if needed.
+- Accept or reject assignments with reasons if needed.

+---

  setup for this project